 If you can get yourself to the Netherlands for King's Day, do it.
 Marking King Willem-Alexander's birthday, 27 April is the biggest celebration of the year.
 Everyone gets the day off work and all bets are off as the entire country is dipped in orange.

-Five years ago a new tradition was added to King's Day: Kingsland Festival.
+Seven years ago a new tradition was added to King's Day: Kingsland Festival.
 Now taking place simultaneously in five cities across the country, the festival is an all out electronic music bonanza featuring the biggest names in EDM and beyond.

 The lineup of DJs for this year alone is literally fit for a king.
 And when you combine a great lineup with tens of thousands of people ready to party, memories are made.